 The construction of a bridge over Narira Creek in 1882 and improvement of the coast road to Bermagui further increased the development of the area This meant a regular flow of produce and supplies to and from the village to the markets in Sydney.

 On the 30 May 1885 a meeting was held to form the first Agriculture Society.
 It took much “spade work” to convert the heavily timbered and uneven land into a showground.
 Four years later the first Cobargo show was held nearly every year since.

 It is believed the dairy industry commenced at W.D.’s property Bredbatoura in the 1870s where the butter was packed in wooden casks and sent to Sydney on the sailing vessels.

 In 1901 the Cobargo Co-operative Creamery Butter Company was established and the factory opened the following year.
 The butter was packed under 3 different brands, Emu, Cobargo and Narira, freighted to Bermagui by a six-horse team and loaded onto the steamships to Sydney before being exported to England.
 The factory continued operating until 1980.

-Pig production provided another income for the dairy farmers as the pigs could be fattened on the skimmed milk.
+Pig production provided another income for the dairy farmers as the pigs could be fattened on the whey (milk by-product).

 Cobargo today is a vibrant village rich in history and creative arts.
 The turn of the century buildings and shopfronts offer a diverse shopping experience with a locally made, locally grown culture.
 The annual Cobargo Folk Festival showcases the collective spirit of the community.
 The devastating 2019/2020 bushfires caused tragic loss of lives and destroyed a number of homes and buildings in the Village and surrounds.
 Significant community led bush fire recovery projects have been funded and the rebuilding of Cobargo and surrounds is now in progress.